dnmilne/ask-logic/README.md

 The `state` provides a list of `fields`, which are clones of the `schema.fields` but with a few extra properties:

  * `field.visible` is set to **false** if the field is not part of the current page, or if it has been hidden by a field rule.
-The idea is that your survey page should contain ALL fields, and use `ng-hide` to hide the ones that aren't currently visible.
+The idea is that, to present the survey, you do an `ng-repeat` over all fields, and use `ng-if` or `ng-show` to only present the visible ones.
  * `field.answered` is set to **true** if the field has been satisfactorily answered.
  * `field.missing` is set to **true** if one has attempted to continue, but has not satisfactorily answered this (mandatory) question.
 The idea is that you should visibly flag such fields to the user.
  * `field.pageIndex` indicates which page this field is shown with.
 This is an index into the `scope.pages` array described in the next section.